Anivice/Sysdarft/doc/Sysdarft.md

 However, As a user program, which would not be able to and should not assume which specific part of memory is free, as its location in memory is arbitrary and should not be predetermined.
 The operating system loads it wherever it deems appropriate.
-Using absolute code will eliminate the flexibility of user programs;
+Using absolute code eliminates the flexibility of user programs;
 thus, position-independent code should be employed instead.

 Segmentation can easily solve this issue.